NYPL/digpres/docs/staff/computing.md

 Staff may request specific equipment or additional equipment as needed.

-Staff must not use personal equipment for word, except for email, web conferences, and administrative work.
+Staff must not use personal equipment for work.
+In cases where they are unable to access work-provided laptops, they may use personal equipment for email, web conferences, and administrative work.